 3. X-Men: First Class

 As we venture into my Top 3, we now head back to the Swinging ’60s for our fifth entry with a period piece that looks to help this film franchise start fresh by delving into how this second timeline began.
 Taking place in 1962, we have a young Charles Xavier and his foster sister Raven Darkhölme a.k.a.
 Mystique recruited into the CIA by Agent Moira MacTaggert, since the strategic placement of nuclear missiles between the United States and the Soviet Union have both sides on the brink of war.
 Meanwhile, Erik Lehnsherr has been hunting down Sebastian Shaw, since he was responsible for helping Erik begin to grasp his magnetic manipulation when he was an imprisoned young boy at the Auschwitz Concentration Camp.
 He’s especially miffed since his mother was executed by Shaw right in front of him in order to gain the motivation to finally wield his signature power.
 During an infiltration mission upon Sebastian’s yacht, both sides come across each other as Xavier brings Lehnsherr onto his side.
 Back at the CIA, Charles, Raven and Erik meet a fellow mutant named Hank McCoy who works there as a young scientist.
 After Hank helps create Cerebro for Charles, he and Lehnsherr begin recruiting several more mutants onto their cause, which includes Angel Salvadore, Darwin, Alex Summers a.k.a.
 Havok and Sean Cassidy a.k.a.
 Banshee.
 While Charles, Erik and Moira are on an overseas mission (where they learn about the devious plan to come from Emma Frost), Shaw and his fellow cohorts Riptide & Azazel infiltrate the CIA Headquarters and manage to sway Angel onto their side while Darwin loses his life in the process.
 Afterwards, Xavier and Raven move the team into his mansion as they prepare to prevent Sebastian’s intention of placing a Soviet missile in Cuba, thus having the Cuban Missile Crisis reach a fever pitch and kicking off a nuclear war that would not only annihilate the human race, but allow mutants to rise up & claim the planet as their own.
-Starting off on the side of our featured X-Men, it skillfully handles our triad of main characters with well-written arcs for each of them to embark on.
-With Charles, he had the benefit of having a luxurious roof over his head and judging from when he was little kid, his heart was already in a noble place.
+While Kevin Bacon was cool & charismatic as Sebastian Shaw and the rest of the supporting cast was stellar throughout, the biggest strength was how this flick skillfully handles our triad of main characters with well-written arcs for each of them to embark on.
+With Charles, he had the benefit of having a luxurious roof over his head and judging from when he was a little kid, his heart was already in a noble place.
 When he brings Raven into his life, he also becomes a surrogate father of sorts as he attempts to guide and develop her into becoming the best version of herself.
 Because of what Mystique goes through during her arc, he does display some inability towards letting her be her own self.
 Though he gives her up at the end, he’ll face an even further challenge in his next outing when this faces its furthest conclusion.
 As such, that’s an ongoing thing for Xavier since he’s doing extra duty as the main leader of what will become the X-Men and setting the groundwork for his never-ending debate with his friend/enemy Erik.
 As for Lehnsherr, he’s been filled with hatred and bitterness ever since he mastered his signature power at the tragic expense of his mother.
-Through Charles’ guidance, he does get an even better grasp of his power as they develop their friendship.
+Through Charles’ guidance, he does get a better grasp of his power as they develop their friendship.
 He even helps Mystique to not be ashamed of her physical appearance since they should accept who they are on the outside and within.
 By the end, he’s not the terrifying fiend that Shaw is.
 However, Sebastian’s influence did leave a lasting impact on him and thus, he’s developed a certain distrust for humans that nearly gets several U.S. & Soviet soldiers killed.
 Unfortunately, this near-disaster ultimately came at a cost when he accidentally deflects one of Moira’s opposing gun shots into Xavier’s lower back and ends up paralyzing him for life.
 Either way, he’s grown into a potentially dangerous figure for mankind to deal with and is set up for some unique development moving forward.
 Finally, we have Raven herself.
 Even when she’s under Charles’ proper tutelage and guidance, she’s had to mainly hide her normal appearance from the outside world.
 This is even furthered when she meets Hank and they begin a relationship, especially since he’s been trying to make a serum that’ll make them look like regular humans.
 Later, Erik manages to convince her that she shouldn’t concern herself with concealing her outer appearance from others.
 As a result, this helps her become more accepting of her own self and by the end, she adopts a phrase that a young woman named Amy said about her own “mutation” called heterochromia: “Mutant & Proud”.
 Because of the influences of Xavier, Lehnsheer and McCoy, she’ll begin to develop her own self-choice of how she’ll present herself physically and well as by her own actions down the road.
 Overall, this Matthew Vaughn-directed flick is greatly bolstered by top-notch performances, thrilling action, flawless effects and a nicely-woven narrative.
 Thanks to this particular tale, it helped bring this film franchise back from the brink and re-energized it with new life in preparation for the finest films yet to come from this series.
 (5/5)

 2. X-Men: Days Of Future Past (Theatrical Cut)